Mapxus/mapxus-map-sample-android/MIGRATE.md

 Notice 1:

-** In the past , if you want to draw navigation line when you are planning a route , you need to add mapxus map component dependency （com.mapxus.map:mapxusmap-component）.Since version 4.0.0 , we have included component API in SDK, so you can remove this dependency in build.gradle and use component functions as usual when you modify package name according to the following mapping table . **
+**In older verion, if you want to draw navigation line when you are planning a route, you need to add mapxus map component dependency (com.mapxus.map:mapxusmap-component).
+Since version 4.0.0, we have merged component logic to mapxusmap, so please remove com.mapxus.map:mapxusmap-component dependency in build.gradle.**

 Notice 2:

-** In the past , when you are doing indoor positioning , you need to add mapxus positioning provider dependency (com.mapxus.map:mapxus-positioning-provider) .
-Since version 4.0.0 , we have included this module but not MapxusPositioningProvider in Mapxus Map SDK.
-So you can remove this dependency in build.gradle and use API as usual when you modify package name according to the following mapping table .
-More importantly , you should add Positioning SDK dependency(com.mapxus.positioning:positioning) to use indoor positioning functions .
-More positioning details you can check in the MapxusSample-mapxus-positioning-sample-android project. **
+**In older version, when you are doing indoor positioning , you need to add mapxus positioning provider dependency (com.mapxus.map:mapxus-positioning-provider).
+Since version 4.0.0, we no longer use com.mapxus.map:mapxus-positioning-provider, instead we use com.mapxus.positioning:positioning.
+More positioning details you can check Display Location section in README.md.**

 Here is the Mapping table between old package name and new package name